 Equivalent Terms: Flight Operations Manual (FOM), Cabin Operations Manual (COM), General Maintenance Manual (GMM)

 Global Aviation Data Management

 The Global Aviation Data Management (GADM) program is a data management platform, integrating all sources of operational data received from various channels.

-☐ GOA Alert

-A numbered document issued to communicate urgent ISAGO Program matters to ISAGO Agents for immediate reference and action.

-☐ GOA Bulletin

-A numbered document issued to communicate ISAGO Program matters to ISAGO Agents for reference purposes.
+⊗ ⊗

+$\otimes$

-△ GOAR Quality Control
+GOAR Quality Control

 Processes implemented by IATA and Lead Auditor to ensure all documents comprising the ISAGO Audit Report (GOAR) are completed accurately and in accordance with guidance and procedures issued by IATA.

-GOAT Instructor

-An instructor qualified and approved to conduct the ISAGO Training for ISAGO Auditors (GOAT) course.

 GOSARPs

 An abbreviation and acronym for ISAGO Standards and Recommended Practices.

 Ground Damage Database (GDDB)

 See IATA Ground Damage Database (GDDB).

 Ground Handling

 The ground services necessary for the arrival and departure of an aircraft at an airport, other than air traffic services.

-GLO 54 IRM Ed 9, June 2018

 Ground Handling Agreement

 A contract between a customer organization and a provider of ground handling services that sets out all conditions and requirements associated with the delivery of ground handling services by the provider for the customer.

+GLO 56 IRM Ed 10, August 2019

 Ground Operations

 The conduct of activities associated with the ground services that comprise ground handling.

 See Ground Handling.

 Ground Proximity Warning System (GPWS) An aircraft system that automatically provides a timely and distinctive warning to the flight crew when the aircraft is in potentially hazardous proximity to the earth's surface.
-A GPWS has the following five basic modes that automatically provides a warning to the flight crew when the aircraft is in close proximity to the earth's surface with: - (i) Excessive descent rate; - (ii) Excessive terrain closure rate; - (iii) Excessive altitude loss after takeoff or go-around; - (iv) Unsafe terrain clearance while not in the landing configuration; and/or - (v) Excessive descent below the instrument glide path.
-Ground Proximity Warning System with a Forward-Looking Terrain Avoidance (FLTA) Function A GPWS that provides a forward-looking capability and terrain clearance floor, and automatically provides the flight crew with an alerting time necessary to prevent a potentially hazardous proximity to the earth's surface and controlled flight into terrain (CFIT) events.
+A GPWS has the following five basic modes that automatically provides a warning to the flight crew when the aircraft is in close proximity to the earth's surface with: - (i) Excessive descent rate; - (ii) Excessive terrain closure rate; - (iii) Excessive altitude loss after takeoff or go-around; - (iv) Unsafe terrain clearance while not in the landing configuration; and/or - (v) Excessive descent below the instrument glide path. △ Ground Proximity Warning System (GPWS) with a Forward-Looking Terrain Avoidance (FLTA) Function A GPWS that provides a forward-looking capability and terrain clearance floor, and automatically provides the flight crew with an alerting time necessary to prevent a potentially hazardous proximity to the earth's surface and controlled flight into terrain (CFIT) events.
 Equivalent Terms: Terrain Awareness and Warning System (TAWS), Enhanced Ground Proximity Warning System (EGPWS) Ground Services Provider (GSP) A provider acting as the handling agent for one or more customer airlines, providing one or more of the ground services as defined in SGHA.
 See Provider.

-Ground Support Equipment (GSE) Any piece of mobile equipment, whether or not powered or self-propelled, used for ground handling in the civil air transport industry.
-Equivalent Term: Aircraft Ground Support Equipment (AGSE) \triangle Group Company Any subsidiary or holding company of an operator or an AO, or any subsidiary of any such holding company.
-For the purposes of IOSA, the holding company shall include the controlling company of the group in which the operator or the AO is part, and subsidiary shall include any company in or over which the operator, AO or such holding company has a direct or indirect controlling interest. ☐ GSP Alert A numbered document issued to communicate urgent ISAGO Program matters to Ground Services Providers for immediate reference and action.
+△ Ground Support Equipment (GSE) A vehicle or apparatus that is used on the apron for the servicing and ground handling of aircraft.
+Equivalent Term: Aircraft Ground Support Equipment (AGSE) Group Company Any subsidiary or holding company of an operator or an AO, or any subsidiary of any such holding company.
+For the purposes of IOSA, the holding company shall include the controlling company of the group in which the operator or the AO is part, and subsidiary shall include any company in or over which the operator, AO or such holding company has a direct or indirect controlling interest.
+GSP Bulletin $\otimes$ A numbered document issued to communicate ISAGO Program matters to Ground Services Providers for reference purposes.
+Guidance Material Information that serves to clarify the meaning and intent of certain ISARPs/GOSARPs; guidance material may also specify examples or acceptable means of achieving conformity.

-☐ GSP Bulletin

-A numbered document issued to communicate ISAGO Program matters to Ground Services Providers for reference purposes.

-Guidance Material

-Information that serves to clarify the meaning and intent of certain ISARPs/GOSARPs; guidance material may also specify examples or acceptable means of achieving conformity.
 A (GM) symbol following an IOSA/ISSA/ISAGO provision indicates the existence of guidance material associated with that provision.

-GLO 56 IRM Ed 9, June 2018